-I’ve worked as a teacher for seventeen years.
+I’ve worked as a teacher for twenty years.
 It’s not just my career – it’s my passion.

-Nearly nine out of 10 Arizona’students attend public schools, yet local districts struggle to fund their programs adequately.
+More than 8 out of 10 Arizona students attend public schools, yet local districts struggle to fund their programs adequately.
 Buildings, text books, technology, and buses are aging.
 Some communities support their schools with bonds and overrides, but others do not.
-The result has been four-day weeks, canceled art and music programs, and large, unmanageable class sizes.
+This has led to unequal funding across the state.

-Investing in education isn’t just good for kids - it’s good for our state’s future.
+Investing in education isn’t just good for children – it’s good for our state’s future.
 Strong school systems will encourage businesses to relocate to (or remain in) Arizona.
-Businesses demand a well-educated work force, and their employees want their kids to attend great schools.
+Businesses demand a well-educated workforce, and their employees want their children to attend great schools.

 I believe education should be fully-funded, P-20 (preschool-university or workforce).
 There is much work to be done.
 During the 54th Legislature, we considered many ideas including funding preschool programs, poverty weights, changing the funding for special education, funding gifted education, allowing four-year degrees at community colleges and more.

 When we discuss fully-funded schools, we cannot forget about the teachers.
 We should pay our teachers for their educational training and years of experience.
 We must consider that a large number of teachers are of retirement age, and the numbers of college students choosing to pursue a career in education is declining.
 We do not have enough certified teachers who are willing to teach to cover all the classrooms in Arizona.
 In recent years, we have expanded the Teacher’s Academy in an effort to entice more people into becoming educators.